darktears/pen-customizations/README.md

 ## Proposed changes

 We are proposing the following changes in the Pointer Events specification.
-Web developers are expected to consume stylus events through the PointerEvents API, we intend to extend it to support the new preferences.
-If the hardware does not support the capabilities the fields will be set to ```null```.
+Web developers are expected to consume stylus events through the PointerEvents API, we intend to extend it to support the new customizations.
+If the hardware does not support the capabilities the fields will be set to default value.
 This matches the behavior of the other fields when the hardware does not support it (e.g. tilt).

 ### Pointer Events